Progressive overload

-Progressive overload is a method of strength training and hypertrophy training that advocates for the gradual increase of the stress placed upon the musculoskeletal and nervous system.
-The principle of progressive overload suggests that the continual increase in the total workload during training sessions will stimulate muscle growth and strength gain by muscle hypertrophy.
+Progressive overload is a principle of strength training and hypertrophy training that allows for continuous gains from training.
+This principle suggests to gradually increase the stress placed upon the musculoskeletal and nervous system to stimulate muscle growth and strength gain by muscle hypertrophy.
 This improvement in overall performance will, in turn, allow an athlete to keep increasing the intensity of their training sessions.

 History

 The first mention of progressive overload in history is associated with Milo of Croton (late 6th century BC), an athlete of Ancient Greece.
 Per the legend, when Milo was an adolescent a neighbor of his had a newborn calf.
 Milo saw the small calf, lifted it onto his shoulders, and walked around for a while.
 The next day Milo returned and did the same thing.
 He continued this routine day after day.
 As the calf grew, so did Milo’s strength.
 His lifting each day prepared him to lift a little bit more the next day.
 At the end of four years, Milo was lifting a full-grown bull onto his shoulders.

 The method was developed by Thomas Delorme, M.D. while he rehabilitated soldiers after World War II.
 At the time, most medical doctors believed that weightlifting should be avoided because any type of extreme effort was not desirable for the heart.
 However, Dr. Thomas Delorme had been active in weightlifting for years and believed that it could have beneficial effects to rehabilitation.
 In 1944, Delorme was working at the Gardiner General Hospital in Chicago when he met Thaddeus Kawalek, an army veteran that was struggling with a knee injury.
 Kawalek was also a weightlifter and believed in Delorme's theory about the benefits of the sport.
 From there, Kawalek became Delorme's first patient in his alternative treatment.
 Kawalek recovered much faster than patients in similar conditions and regained full use of his knee.
 Today, the technique is recognized as a fundamental principle for success in various forms of strength training programs including fitness training, weight lifting, high intensity training and physical therapy programs.